edibotopic/wiki-backup-test/ubuntu/install-ubuntu-desktop.md

 ### 1. Download an image

+Select the release you wish to downloaded.

-Click the button to download the latest LTS release.
+We recommend the latest LTS version.

 ### 2. Create a bootable USB drive

+Make sure you have a USB stick with sufficient space.

 Use a tool like [balenaEtcher](https://etcher.balena.io/) to flash your USB with the image.